 Should You Stay or Leave?
 A Decision Framework

-We wrote a full scenario guide for this exact decision — when Kajabi is worth it in 2026 covers the four specific situations where the new pricing still pays back, and the ones where it doesn't.
-If you're trying to decide whether the new rate is worth it for your specific business, start there.
+We wrote a full scenario guide for this exact decision — the four scenarios where Kajabi's new pricing still pays back covers the specific situations where the new rate is worth it, and the ones where it isn't.
+If you're trying to decide for your specific business, start there.

 The Real Cost of Leaving Kajabi

 Switching platforms isn't free.
-The honest migration costs:
+The real migration costs:

 For most legacy customers, the migration math pencils out within 6-18 months of switching — the platform-fee savings cover the migration cost.
 For larger creators with complex Kajabi-specific automations, the breakeven is longer.